A TYPICAL DAY IN THE LIFE OF AN AIRLINE PILOT

 You can utilize the preparation time to build a mental model of what are the challenges you are going to face as every day is different for a Pilot.
 Once you rock up at the crew room you will often end up meeting your colleague (Captain) and other crew members (typically 4 on a B737/A320 type).
 You and the Captain will analyze the flight plans, discuss your plan of flying out, how any warnings will affect you, and study the weather.
 After reviewing these items you will have to make a fuel decision – (yes if you run out of gas or get close to running out, it’s tea and biscuits with Chief Pilot to explain how you ended up in that situation!).

 Most likely after this, you will go through the wonderful world of airport security and hop on to the other side where your airplane will be waiting for you.
-The dispatcher will be your main point of contact who will keep you updated on progress around the aircraft including tasks such as fueling, loading, servicing, etc. Pilot Flying will set up the aircraft and Pilot Monitoring will complete the walk around, sign the fuel receipt and assist with any other task required by Pilot Flying.
-Captain most likely will accept the airplane by signing the technical logbook after checking all the sections.
-Most likely, the weight and balance will be presented either through the dispatcher or directly from airplane ACARS (Aircraft Communication Addressing and Reversal System) which will allow you to work out your take-off speeds before the briefing.
+The dispatcher will be your main point of contact who will keep you updated on progress around the aircraft including tasks such as fueling, loading, servicing, etc. Pilot Flying will set up the aircraft and Pilot Monitoring will complete the walk-around, sign the fuel receipt and assist with any other task required by Pilot Flying.
+The captain most likely will accept the airplane by signing the technical logbook after checking all the sections.
+Most likely, the weight and balance will be presented either through the dispatcher or directly from airplane ACARS (Aircraft Communication Addressing and Reporting System), allowing you to work out your take-off speeds before the briefing.

 After getting your pushback clearance you will